cjlee1/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================
+httpclient.py contains contributions from:

+* Abram Hindle
+* Calvin LEE

+Collaboration from:
+* Simon Chau
+  * Talked about Requirements for the assignment and how web clients worked

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, https://github.com/tywtyw2002, and https://github.com/treedust
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle,calvin lee https://github.com/tywtyw2002, and https://github.com/treedust

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html